 A Sixth Form Learning Resource Centre to support student learning is in the heart of the School, overlooking the school lake, with a mezzanine floor containing a suite of 30 computers.
 On the ground floor are work stations, another suite of 30 computers, and a careers library.

-Situated in the “old house”, a fine Georgian manor house, which was built in 1750, are the newly renovated Sixth Form Common Room and the School Library, which contains 40 computers and two Learning Mentors available throughout the day to provide an excellent resource and support area for all Students.
-The “old house” has been completely restored and is at the heart of the school.
+Situated in the “old house”, a fine Georgian manor house, which was built in 1750, is a renovated Sixth Form Common Room and the School Library, which contains 40 computers and two Learning Mentors available throughout the day to provide an excellent resource and support area for all Students.
+The “old house” has been completely restored and remains the ‘heart’ of the school.
 It also contains three classrooms, staff room, offices and a Conference/Training Room.

 The Main Block contains 7 fully equipped Science Laboratories, English and Mathematics teaching classrooms.